David Louveau

 About David Louveau (Skåne, Sweden)

 David Louveau’s work embodies a return—both literal and philosophical.
-After decades of exploring rugged stoneware, wood-firing, and anagama kilns, his current direction is quieter, more distilled.
+After decades exploring rugged stoneware, wood-firing, and anagama kilns, his current direction is quieter and more distilled.

-This shift began in 2023, following the tragic loss of his kiln.
+This shift began in 2023, after the loss of his kiln.
 Rather than rebuild what was, Louveau chose transformation.
-Inspired by the Korean potter Sampei and his own foundational training in Japan, he turned to Hakuji-style porcelain—a method rooted in simplicity, balance, and grace.
+Drawing on his early training with his sensei and a formative encounter with Hakuji in the early 1990s through Taizo—alongside an apprenticeship in Canada—he turned to Hakuji porcelain: a practice grounded in simplicity, balance, and grace.

 In the spirit of David Louveau’s work, simplicity is not seen as emptiness, but as a quiet return to essence—a mindful stripping away, revealing what truly matters.